liorp/liorp.github.io/_posts/2022-01-20-hyperreals.md

 ---

-The most common way to treat calculus in college classes is the epsilon-delta method.
+See, the most common way to treat calculus in college classes is the epsilon-delta method.
-This modern idea of the limit of a function goes back to Bolzano who, in 1817, introduced the technique.
-However, his work was not known during his lifetime.
+In fact, this modern idea of the limit of a function goes back to Bolzano who, in 1817, introduced the technique; however, his work was not known during his lifetime.
 It wasn't until 1861[^1], when Weierstrass first introduced the epsilon-delta definition of limit in the form it is usually written today.

 ---

-As I majored in math, I've had my share of courses in calculus and in set theory, and yet this chapter managed to delight me with one particular method of formalising infinitisemal calculus, which is the hyperreals.
+As I majored in math, I've had my share of courses in calculus and in set theory, and even yet, this chapter managed to delight me with one particular method of formalising infinitisemal calculus - the *hyperreals*.

-But what are exactly hyperreals? they are a way of treating infinite and infinitesimal quantities.
+But what are exactly hyperreals?
+They are a way of treating infinite and infinitesimal quantities.
 They can be thought as an extension of the real numbers R that contains numbers that are smaller than any real number, and numbers that are bigger than any other real number.

 In the 1960s, Abraham Robinson proved that the hyperreals were logically consistent if and only if the reals were.
 The book elaborates upon a beautiful proof for this claim, which I will try to reconstruct here.

-Before we begin, note that by introducing a quantity $$\epsilon$$ that is smaller than any other number.
+We begin by introducing a quantity $$\epsilon$$ that is smaller than any other number.
 We can actually rephrase that claim as infinite axioms of the type:
 $$ \epsilon \leq x$$, where $$x$$ is a real number.
 That way, the axioms of the hyperreals are the same axioms of the reals, with the addition of this $$\epsilon$$ creature.